 Hello, couch potatoes!
-Did you know that walking just thirty minutes a day is not only free but it helps keep your immune system strong enough to fight off sicknesses, which in turn keeps medical bills away from your mailbox.
+Did you know that walking just thirty minutes a day is not only free but it helps keep your immune system strong enough to fight off sickness, which in turn keeps medical bills away from your mailbox?

 In future posts on this topic, I’ll be diving deeper into the connection between your physical fitness and your fiscal fitness.
 I look forward to your feedback.